fkatelyn/congressional2023/README.md

 `model`: Source code and notebook for training the object detection model

-`dataset`: Dataset used by the model
+`dataset`: Dataset used to train the model